 Unreal Engine is designed to integrate with Visual Studio smoothly.
-When linked, it enables developers to make code changes in projects quickly and easily.
-Visual Studio Unreal Engine also helps improve efficiency and overall performance.
+When linked, it enables developers to make code changes to projects quickly and easily.
+Visual Studio’s support for Unreal Engine also helps improve efficiency and overall performance.

-Although the Visual Studio is the most extensible IDE on the planet, it cannot cater to all the development needs.
-Game development is one such instance where Visual Studio Unreal Engine becomes necessary.
+Although Visual Studio is the most extensible IDE on the planet, it cannot cater to all development needs.
+Game development is one such instance where better support from Visual Studio for Unreal Engine development becomes necessary.

 This guide will cover everything relating to the Visual Studio Unreal Engine.
 It’ll help us link Unreal Engine with Visual Studio.
 Moreover, we will explain the innovative things happening with Visual Studio Unreal Engine.